-All shortlisted entrants will be invited to the prestigious gala dinner and ceremony on 28 November at the Stadium of Light in Sunderland, where the winners will be announced.
+All shortlisted entrants will be invited to the prestigious gala dinner and award ceremony, which will take place in early 2021.

 Performance awards will also be presented to the accredited courses with the best results, as well as the best performing student, trainee and apprentice of the year.

 Reporters hired under the Community News Project banner will have the opportunity to be recognised for their exceptional work with the Community News Project award, now in its second year.

 The innovation of the year award, which encourages and recognises innovation in journalism education and training, is also open for entries, as well as the equality, diversion and inclusion award.